 - Overlay DT.
 The device-specific configurations, provided by ODM/OEM.

-Building main & overlay DTs
+Build main and overlay DTs

 To build the main DT:

-- Compile main DT
+- Compile the main DT

 .dts

-file. - Flash
+file. - Flash the

 .dtb